rotexsoft/leanorm/README.md

 Version 4.x is not backwards compatible with 3.x.

 Versions 2.x & 3.x are feature complete as of May 2023, only bug fixes will be applied to those versions.

+New features will all be going to version 4 on the master branch.
-Versions 2.x & 3.x are feature complete as of May 2023, only bug fixes will be applied to those versions.
+Bug fixes for version 2.2.x will be applied to the 2.2.x branch.

-New features will all be going to version 4 on the 4.x branch.
-Until the first stable release of version 4 happens, version 3 bug fixes will be added to the 3.x branch which will continue to be synced to the master branch until the first stable release of version 4 is published (at that point, the 4.x branch will be merged into master and start being synced with master moving forward).
-Bug fixes for version 2.2.x will be applied to to the 2.2.x branch.
-I will continue to accept bug-fix pull requests for versions 2.x & 3.x even after version 4 is released.
-New feature pull requests for versions 2.x & 3.x will be rejected, new features will only be added to the 4.x branch.
+Bug-fix pull requests for versions 2.x & 3.x will continue to be accepted even after version 4 is released.
+New feature pull requests for versions 2.x & 3.x will be rejected, new features will only be added to the master branch.

 ## Installation